hyperledger-labs/splice/README.md

 - One local monorepo package can be installed as a dependency of another, enabling "easy" code-sharing.
 - With `npm install`, all dependencies of all workspace projects are installed in the root `node_modules` folders, giving us de-deduplication.
 - If all workspace projects share common scripts, you can easily run that script across all workspaces in one command.
+- All required `npm` commands are issued from `sbt compile`, so there should not be a need to run e.g. `npm install` directly.

 #### New Packages